hoylen/rdigest/README.md

 required.
 The quick mode only examines file sizes and does not need to calculate SHA1 digests.

+To see which SHA1 implementation will be used, run _rdigest.pl_ with the `--help` option.

+### Performance

-Both digest calculators produce the same output, but the Perl module is preferred because it is usually faster than using the external program.
+Both digest calculators produce the same output, but the Perl module is preferred because it is usually faster.

+The _Digest::SHA1_ Perl module is much faster when there are many small files.
 The difference in performance increases as the number of files increases, since each file processed involves forking a separate process to run _openssl_.
+If there are many small files consider installing the Digest::SHA1 Perl module (either in the system or in the local account) to speed up the calculations.

-But the _openssl_ digest calculator is faster (about twice as fast) when there are very few and very large files.
+The _openssl_ digest calculator is faster (about twice as fast) when there are very few and very large files.
+If there are a small number of very large files, it might be faster to use _openssl_ directly:

-If you have many small files and your installation of Perl does not have the Digest::SHA1 module, consider installing the module in your local account.

-To see which SHA1 implementation will be used, run _rdigest.pl_ with the `--help` option.
+    openssl dgst -sha1 `find dirname -type f`

+The above command will produce the same output as `rdigest.pl dirname`.
+When there are many files under _dirname_, besides being slower, the above command will not work (due to limits on the size of command lines).

 Contact
 -------